corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/getting-started/utxo-advanced-ledger-extensions.md

 ## Identifiable API

 Module: identifiable

 Package: com.r3.corda.ledger.utxo.identifiable

 The identifiable API provides the component model for designing identifiable states and contracts.
 Identifiable states represent states that have a unique identifier that is guaranteed unique at the network level.
 Identifiable states are designed to evolve over time, where unique identifiers can be used to resolve the history of the identifiable state.

 ## Designing an Identifiable State

-An identifiable state can be implemented by implementing the `IdentifiableState` interface; for example:
+An identifiable state can be implemented by implementing the `IdentifiableState` interface, for example:

 ```kotlin
 public final class ExampleIdentifiableState extends IdentifiableState {